1921 Nebraska Cornhuskers football team: Kansas

-The Cornhuskers easily handled the Jayhawks at the homecoming game, never seriously threatened during the course of the game as Nebraska recorded their fifth shutout over their previous six games, and improved over Kansas 18-9-1 all time.
+The Cornhuskers easily handled the Jayhawks at the homecoming game, never seriously threatened during the course of the game as Nebraska recorded their fifth shutout over their previous six games, and improved over Kansas 18–9–1 all time.

 Iowa State

 Iowa State fired the first shot of the game, putting up an early field goal to take a 3–0 lead, but that was last time the Cyclones would speak.
-The Cornhuskers ruined Iowa State's homecoming game by rolling up 35 unanswered points, finishing conference play unbeaten, and improving their dominating lead over Iowa State 13-4-1.
+The Cornhuskers ruined Iowa State's homecoming game by rolling up 35 unanswered points, finishing conference play unbeaten, and improving their dominating lead over Iowa State 13–4–1.

-Colorado Ag
+Colorado Agricultural

-Nebraska finished the 1921 season with force, flattening the Colorado Ag football squad.
+Nebraska finished the 1921 season with force, flattening the Colorado Agricultural football squad, 70–7.
+Team captain Clarence Swanson had three touchdown receptions in the game, establishing a school record that was not matched until 1971.
 Though the Aggies managed a 4th quarter score, Nebraska's 70 points were the most they had scored against any opponent since their 100–0 victory over Nebraska Wesleyan in 1917.
-Colorado Ag was now down 0–2 against Nebraska to date.
+Colorado Agricultural was now down 0–2 against Nebraska in games played to date.

 After the season

 Coach Dawson's first season was a clear success, with all games won except for the hard-fought Notre Dame loss, and an undisputed league championship secured in Nebraska's return to league play.
-The program's overall record improved to 181-61-15 (.733), while the conference record was improved to 27-3-2 (.875).
+The program's overall record improved to 181–61–15 (.733), while the conference record was improved to 27–3–2 (.875).